DanielvandeVelde/be-assessment-2/readme.md

 ## The webpages
 ### Home
 The homepage is a gallery of images that previous users have uploaded.
+The viewer of this page can sign-up or log-in.
+When they click on any of the images they will be prompted to do so.

-### Sign-up
+### Signing up
 There's a small sign-up form where the user can make an account as well as upload the .png-file of his choice.
 This makes sure that every account contributes!
+After they've signed up they're automatically logged in and can enjoy the full site.

+### Logging in
+When the user is logged in they can see all the images and read the messages that come with it.
+When they view their own image they can change or delete it.

-### Changes
+### Changing
-If the user is not happy with the picture he uploaded he can always change his current one out for a new one.
-Or change the message that displays with his picture.
+Clicking the 'change' button under the user's own image will take them to a new form.
+Here they can change their image and message.

 ## Installing
 You can install the full application by for example using git: